-You can manage your systems Requirements by identifying, describing them, and then organizing in your project.
-The purpose of requirements management is to ensure that text-based requirements verify and meet the needs of stakeholders.
+You can manage your system's Requirements by identifying, describing them, and then organizing them in your project.
+Requirements management ensures that text-based requirements verify and meet the needs of stakeholders.
 The following figure illustrates the abilities of modeling Requirements in the modeling tool.

 The main features of model based Requirements.

 Capture requirements in the Requirement Diagram and Requirements Table by creating or importing them in the modeling tool.
 The Requirement Diagram provides modeling constructs to represent text-based requirements and relates them to other modeling elements.
 A Requirement Table is used to type requirements into a spreadsheet-like table.